hyperledger-labs/blockchain-explorer/README.md

     ```

 * `npm start`
-  * It will have the backend and GUI service up
+  * It will have the backend and GUI service up, for as long as the process runs

 * `npm run app-stop`
   * It will stop the node server